Registered Student Organizations (RSOs)

 Giving back to the community is a priority at UMass Amherst and our students have multiple opportunities to get involved.
-The best place to begin is the Office of Community Service Learning.
+The best place to begin is the Office of Civic Engagement and Service Learning.
 You can get involved with service as a volunteer, through a work-study opportunity or for credit, as part of a course.
 Student Bridges and Engineers Without Borders are two of the many programs involved in community service.

 You may also find that your academic department has a student group that gives back to the community or campus.